CodeReviewDAO/dxd_codereview/Reviews/286 - casperdash.io wallet ( web, extension, mobile app )/2 - Web extension wallet - 2/README.md

 ## General Observations

 Code is generally well-structured and readable.
-The project as committed to GitHub and both the unit tests and the manual tests pass.
+The project is committed to GitHub and both the unit tests and the manual tests pass.

 # Final Conclusion